esturcke/cmsc-636-project/proposal/README.md

 graph data sets and that in particular, the vis tool that we develop would aid network security analyst in detecting and evaluating anomalous behavior on an internal network.

-TODO:

-  - Brief abstract (3-4 sentences) giving a summary of your proposal
-  - Tasks and metrics you might use to test your hypotheses